ubuntu/adsys/docs/reference/adsys-daemon.md

 ## Reference guide

-Do not hesitate to use the shell completion and the `help` subcommands to get more informations about the subcommands.
+Do not hesitate to use the shell completion and the `help` subcommands to get more information about the subcommands.